twuamartin42/Realizing-Groups/README.md

 In `main.py`, we give an example generating elements of order 2, stored in `order2Elements`.
 This can be edited for orders 4, 8, etc. as needed.
 ### Step 5
 Generate cyclic subgroups.
-`modList` will generate the cyclic subgroup for what is set for base.
+`modList` will generate the cyclic subgroup for the value set as base.
 Take the element of the desired order and set it equal to base.
 The cyclic subgroup is stored in `modList`.
 ### Step 6
 Multiply all elements of the cyclic subgroups with each other.